Skip to main content

 Fifty farmers arrested in Gujarat: Bhavnagar collector refuses to accept memo to PM citing swine flu

-Sabar Rabari By Our Representative In an unusual development, about 50 Gujarat farmer activists, who had gone to the district collector, Bhavnagar, to lodge their protest against the new Land Acquisition Ordinance, were arrested for seeking to create “trouble.”
+Sabar Rabari By A Representative In an unusual development, about 50 Gujarat farmer activists, who had gone to the district collector, Bhavnagar, to lodge their protest against the new Land Acquisition Ordinance, were arrested for seeking to create “trouble.”
 Belonging to the Gujarat Khedut Samaj (GSM), the activists were led by Virjibhai Jasani, Damuben Modi, and Bharatsinh Vala, the memorandum was not accepted citing the prevalence of swine flu in Gujarat as the reason.

 Gujarat farmers to protest land ordinance by presenting memorandums to mamlatdars

-A farmers' protest in Gujarat By Our Representative The Khedut Samaj Gujarat, which has lately emerged as a major farmers’ body in the struggle against land acquisition for industrial development, has declared its intention to join the national-level struggle if the Government of India decides to call a joint session of Parliament to convert the ordinance into an Act.
+A farmers' protest in Gujarat By A Representative The Khedut Samaj Gujarat, which has lately emerged as a major farmers’ body in the struggle against land acquisition for industrial development, has declared its intention to join the national-level struggle if the Government of India decides to call a joint session of Parliament to convert the ordinance into an Act.
 In a statement, the farmers’ organization’s leader Sagar Rabari regretted, “The Gujarat model of governance through government resolutions (GRs) has been adopted at the national level.”

 Human Rights Watch demands: Stop politically-motivated intimidation of Teesta Setalvad

-By Our Representative Top US-based human rights organisation, Human Rights Watch (HRW), has asked the "authorities" in India to immediately end "politically motivated" intimidation and harassment of activists who have been pursuing justice for victims of the 2002 anti-Muslim riots in Gujarat state.
+By A Representative Top US-based human rights organisation, Human Rights Watch (HRW), has asked the "authorities" in India to immediately end "politically motivated" intimidation and harassment of activists who have been pursuing justice for victims of the 2002 anti-Muslim riots in Gujarat state.
 In a statement, HRW said, "While all NGOs should fully adhere to financial regulations, the Gujarat police has been acting to "undermine the human rights work of the activists Teesta Setalvad and her husband, Javed Anand."

 Jayram Gamit's arrest under PASA in Gujarat: Several thousand tribals turn up to protest

-By Our Representative Several thousand tribal farmers of South Gujarat's Vyara town on Friday took out a major protest against the arrest of Jayram Gamit, a senior activist in Chhotaudepur and Tapi districts, under the Prevention of Anti-Social Activities (PASA) Act.
+By A Representative Several thousand tribal farmers of South Gujarat's Vyara town on Friday took out a major protest against the arrest of Jayram Gamit, a senior activist in Chhotaudepur and Tapi districts, under the Prevention of Anti-Social Activities (PASA) Act.
 Gamit was arrested on January 31 and taken to Rajkot, where he is under police lockup ever since.
 Taken out under the leadership of Adivasi Kisan Sangharsh Morcha (AKSM), a statement issued by its leader Romel Sutariya ahead of the rally said, “A reign terror prevails in Chhotaudepur district.
 The forest department officials have been forcibly occupying land allocated to the tribal farmers.”

 Gujarat PUCL comes down heavily on media for "inflating" misappropriation charge against Teesta Setalvad

-A Mumbai protest against Setalvad By Our Representative In what may seem to be a surprise move to many, Gujarat unit of the People’s Union for Civil Liberties (PUCL) made the occasion of a press conference called in “defense” of well-known human rights activists Teesta Setalvad and Javed Anand to sharply attack the media for allegedly blowing Gujarat police accusations against the two activists on misappropriating NGO funds "completely out of proportion".
+A Mumbai protest against Setalvad By A Representative In what may seem to be a surprise move to many, Gujarat unit of the People’s Union for Civil Liberties (PUCL) made the occasion of a press conference called in “defense” of well-known human rights activists Teesta Setalvad and Javed Anand to sharply attack the media for allegedly blowing Gujarat police accusations against the two activists on misappropriating NGO funds "completely out of proportion".
 Addressing mediapersons, Gujarat PUCL chief Gautam Thaker, who led the attack, said, “It was shocking to see such unprecedented interest in the media.
 Some papers went so far as to make eight column headlines.”

 Top Assam BJP leader quits citing "undemocratic" and "arrogant" style of Narendra Modi, Amit Shah

-Bora By Our Representative In a clear indication that rebellion against Prime Minister Narendra Modi’s choice of Amit Shah as BJP president is being questioned following the party’s defeat in Delhi, a well-known party face in Assam Prodyut Bora has resigned from the national executive and the primary membership of the BJP, saying, the North-East is “on the periphery” in the mind of the leadership.
+Bora By A Representative In a clear indication that rebellion against Prime Minister Narendra Modi’s choice of Amit Shah as BJP president is being questioned following the party’s defeat in Delhi, a well-known party face in Assam Prodyut Bora has resigned from the national executive and the primary membership of the BJP, saying, the North-East is “on the periphery” in the mind of the leadership.
 Addressed to Shah, Bora’s four-page letter said, after 10 dismal years under Congress, people really bought into the idea of “acche din” but after nine months, one wonders “if acche din are really around the corner, especially in Assam.”

 Greenpeace India activist wonders if it's crime to raise voice against UK-listed company with British MPs

-Foresters protest against Essar Energy in Mahan By Our Representative Close on the heels of the Union Ministry of Home Affairs declaring in a court affidavit that it “prevented” Priya Pillai, a Greenpeace India activist, from boarding a flight to Britain in January, because her visit was alleged to be “prejudicial to the national interest” and would “hurt” India’s image abroad, the top activist has wondered whether it was a crime to raise the voice against Essar Energy , a London-based company.
+Foresters protest against Essar Energy in Mahan By A Representative Close on the heels of the Union Ministry of Home Affairs declaring in a court affidavit that it “prevented” Priya Pillai, a Greenpeace India activist, from boarding a flight to Britain in January, because her visit was alleged to be “prejudicial to the national interest” and would “hurt” India’s image abroad, the top activist has wondered whether it was a crime to raise the voice against Essar Energy , a London-based company.
 Headed by Indian tycoon Shashi Ruia, Essar Energy plc is incorporated in UK, and has its registered office in London and its head office in Mauritius.

 Teesta case: Gujarat police "did not even know" memorial for riot victims got just Rs 4.5 lakh as donation